saomyaraj/saomyaraj.github.io/Readme.md

 ## Contact

-If you have any questions or want to get in touch, feel free to contact me at jhaamrit630@gmail.com.
+If you have any questions or want to get in touch, feel free to [Email me at](mailto:saomyaraj.dev@gmail.com).